-Alert Logic scanning performs some user name and password guessing; however, it does not perform an all-out brute force attempt against accounts.
-Many devices come with default administrative account names, and the system checks for standard user name/password combinations, such as:
+Alert Logic scans performs some user name and password guessing, but it does not perform an all-out brute force attempt against accounts.
+Many devices come with default administrative account names, and the system checks for standard user name/password combinations such as:

 - 3Com hubs/switches default logon—manager:manager